 Recovery SA in Telecommand

-A SA can only cover a single VC on Telecommand.
+A SA can only cover a single VC of the TC Space Link Protocol.
 However, SDLS does not exclude the duplication of SAs over a given Telecommand VC.
 Experience acquired with previous ad-hoc implementations of security functions for the protection of Telecommand has shown that the existence of a redundant SA, only to be called as a last resource, could be very beneficial.
 When the ‘nominal’ SA has failed and possibly left the spacecraft telecommanding unavailable, this ‘redundant’ SA will allow to restore telecommanding without jeopardizing security.
 This special SA is labelled Recovery SA.

 Special care should be taken to store and segregate the context of this SA at both ends of the space link.
 This Recovery SA should not be used for regular operations.
 Preferably the on-board keys associated with this Recovery SA should be neither erasable nor reloadable nor revocable, in order to maximize operational safety.
 For the same safety reason, the set of EP directives authorized for this Recovery SA can be limited.